GoogleCloudPlatform/spinnaker-for-gcp/samples/helloworldwebapp/install_helloworld_webapp.md

 This repository contains a few other items:

-* Kubernetes ReplicaSet, Service, and Job manifests
+* Kubernetes configs for the application

   These are used to deploy the application and validate the service.